nashthecoder/favfood/README.md

 ## Description

-_{ How to create headers, use bold and italics, and make lists in Markdown. }_
+Recipe file created using markdown.

 ## Setup/Installation Requirements

-* _Created a new project folder on the desktop and write a blog post of your choice.
+* Created a new project folder on the desktop and write a blog post of your choice.
-* _Save the file with .md as the extension on it, tracked the file with git.
+* Save the file with .md as the extension on it, tracked the file with git.
-* _Go to [Daring Fireball](https://daringfireball.net/projects/markdown/syntax) for additonal formatting elements.
+* Go to [Daring Fireball](https://daringfireball.net/projects/markdown/syntax) for additonal formatting elements.

 ## Support and contact details

-_{If they run into any issues or have questions, ideas or concerns [email me](chepkoech@mumlovestech.com)}_
+If you run into any issues or have questions, ideas or concerns [email me](chepkoech@mumlovestech.com)

 ## Technologies Used